How to Use WordPress: The Guide

 How to Add and Delete Categories in WordPress

-From here, you can either check off the categories you wish to assign, or add new ones using the Add New Category link.
+From there, you can either check off the categories you wish to assign, or create new ones using the Add New Category link.

 If you’d like to edit your categories, you can do that in the Posts > Categories screen: